Photo by Suzan Gabrijan.

 Who is Ana Roš?

 Ana’s story is the kind that makes you want to stand up and cheer.
-She trained a skier and a diplomat before she met her husband Valter – a man whose family owned a small restaurant called Hiša Franko (pronounced Hee-sha Fran-ko).
+She trained as a skier and a diplomat before she met her husband Valter – a man whose family owned a small restaurant called Hiša Franko (pronounced Hee-sha Fran-ko).

 As fate would have it, his parents were retiring just as Ana finished her degree, and so the young couple decided to take over the family business.
 And here’s the twist: Ana was not a trained chef.